 - Night at the Museum has the skeleton of a T. rex coming to life at night.
 But it's actually very friendly.
 It likes drinking water out of a fountain, playing fetch with its own rib, and generally behaves like a gigantic dog.

-- One T. rex appears in the 2009 Land of the Lost, nicknamed "Grumpy".
+- One T. rex appears in the 2009 Land of the Lost, nicknamed "Grumpy" (the same nickname given to him in the original 1970s TV series).
 Will Ferrell's character, Dr. Rick Marshall, insults him, by claiming that his brain is the size of a walnut, causing a personal grudge to develop between them.
 Grumpy later tosses a huge walnut at the group during the night, bigger than a baby carriage, before slinking off into the jungle with a sinister smirk on his face.
 After a few further chases, Grumpy swallows Marshall whole, before returning at the end of the film with Marshall on his back to save the others.
 Turns out, whilst Marshall was in Grumpy's stomach, he dislodged some sort of intestinal blockage, causing Grumpy to literally poop him out and be in a much better mood afterwards.
 The walnut joke is perhaps made funnier in that it is actually false that Tyrannosaurus had a brain that size (it was actually almost as large as a human brain).
 The only dinosaur considered to have a brain the size of a walnut is Stegosaurus, which is also false in that its brain was actually twice the size of a walnut.

 - The 2008 version of Journey to the Center of the Earth has a T. rex chasing the protagonists.
 They later ride a boat made out of a T. rex skull.

 - Word of God states it's a Giganotosaurus, but it looks more like a T. rex with thumbs.